40Digits/wordpress-starter-theme/README.md

 - [gulp powered](https://github.com/40Digits/gulp-starter) - comes with sass, browserify, sprite sheet generation, image optimization, and custom icon font generation.
 - Manageable Wordpress Functions
 - Core necessities to get the site running, up to you on what is and isn't needed.
+- Environment Management

 For additional [useful functions](http://wiki.40digits.net/resources/wp-functions-to-take-advantage-of/) to take advantage of, read our Wiki article.

 ## Installation

-* Download theme and place into your HelperPress theme folder.
+* Download theme and place into your Wordpress install. `/wp-content/themes/`
-* or clone repo for new non HelperPress projects.
+* or clone repo for

 ## Build Script Documentation